 Use a staff holiday planner

 To manage duvet days, you’ll have to have a reliable system for tracking employee attendance.
 That way, everyone in the company can be kept up to date when a certain employee decided to take an impromptu day off.
-You’ll also have to accurately keep track of each employee’s annual leave allowance so you know which of them still have allowance remaining.
+You’ll also have to accurately keep track of each employee’s so you know which of them still have allowance remaining.

 Better yet, if you have a centralised staff holiday planner, you can take an extra precaution and ask that employees quickly glance at the calendar before taking a day off.
 This might cause some staff to think twice, and consider how their absence could affect the business, before calling in.